19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 9\.
 All conversion fees under the Road Traffic (Motor Vehicles, Registration and Licensing) Rules for registering a private motor car as an off-peak car.

-10. All fees relating to an appeal under the Road Traffic (Motor Vehicles, Test) Rules against any refusal of a test certificate.
+10\.
+All fees relating to an appeal under the Road Traffic (Motor Vehicles, Test) Rules [Cap.
+276, R 21] against any refusal of a test certificate.

-[R 21.]

 11\.
 All late payment fees for the issue of a licence referred to in section 21 of the Road Traffic Act or for the renewal of a certificate of entitlement.

 12\.
 All fees for the issue of a warrant under section 30 of the Road Traffic Act and all fees for the towing and transportation of vehicles seized under such warrant.

-13\.
-All fees for the replacement of a licence, permit, certificate or a registration book or card issued under those provisions of the Road Traffic Act, or any rules made thereunder, which falls under the purview of the Minister charged with the responsibility for transport.
+13. All fees for the replacement of a licence, permit, certificate or a registration book or card issued under those provisions of the Road Traffic Act, or any rules made thereunder, which falls under the purview of the Minister charged with the responsibility for transport.

+[24/2010 wef 01/11/2010]

 14\.
 All fees for furnishing a copy of or an extract from a vocational licence or for conducting a search or furnishing a copy of an extract from any register relating to a motor vehicle.

 15\.
-All fees for the grant of an exemption under section 142 of the Road Traffic Act (Cap.
-276).
+All fees for the grant of an exemption under section 142 of the Road Traffic Act [Cap.
+276].

-16. All security deposits for the issue of a general licence forfeited under the Road Traffic (Motor Vehicles, Registration and Licensing) Rules.
+16\.
+All security deposits for the issue of a general licence forfeited under the Road Traffic (Motor Vehicles, Registration and Licensing) Rules [Cap.
+276, R 5].

-[R 5.]

 17. All composition sums collected —

-(a) under the Rapid Transit Systems Act (Cap.
-263A);
+(a) under the Rapid Transit Systems Act [Cap.
+263A];

 (b) by the Registrar or any duly authorised employee of the Authority under the Road Traffic Act;

-(c) under the Street Works Act (Cap.
-320A); and
+(c) under the Street Works Act [Cap.
+320A]; and

-(d) under the Parking Places Act (Cap.
-214).
+(d) under the Parking Places Act [Cap.
+214].

 18. All fines for offences under this Act and any written law specified in Part I of the Fifth Schedule.